Skip to content

 Building Blocks

-The local API is intentionally small:
+The local API is still intentionally small:

 • snowball.templates.svc, define a service bundle.